-- De Anza Counselors are a key resource to support you in all aspect of college.
-When in doubt, talk to a De Anza counselor.
-If you don't already have an assigned counselor, start with the English Performance Success Counselors - De Anza Disability Support Programs and Services (DSPS) Division works to ensure access and promote student success.
-For more information, visit the DSS website or email them at dss@deanza.edu.

-- Student Success Center provides FREE tutoring and supports both in person and via Zoom.
+- Your Umoja Counselor is a key resource for you in all aspect of college.
+When in doubt, talk to your counselor.
+If for some reason you cannot meet with your Umoja Counselor, you might see an English Performance Success Counselors - De Anza Disability Support Programs and Services (DSPS) Division works to ensure access and promote student success.
+For more information, visit the DSS website or email them at dss@deanza.edu. - Student Success Center provides FREE tutoring and supports both in person and via Zoom.
 Get help from a tutor, attend workshops, and more.
 Don't struggle with your classes alone! - Check out Net Tutoring when campus tutoring is closed. - Tips for Starting the Quarter suggests resources that might be helpful to you, including adding classes, spaces to Zoom, on-line assistance, and more. - Fight procrastination using the Pomodoro Method!
 This helps you break down larger tasks in to smaller chunks to complete each day.
 There's even an online Pomodoro Timer - De Anza College Library has texts, reference help, and other resources useful to you as a college student.